RyanFleck/Manuals/content/tools/azure.md

 **Azure Monitor** is a centralized dashboard that allows you to monitor all of your Azure services.
 Monitors that check things frequently will incur a cost.
 You can write custom queries to check all of the data that is collected by Azure about your resources in the course of running them.

-## AZ-900 Practice Q&A

-# ARM Templates and Scripted Environment Initialization

 From the AZ-900 course, it became clear that not only could systems be spun up with Terraforms, etc, but also ARM templates.
-This section is dedicated to findings and recipes for setting up cloud environments for legacy applications within Azure.
+A section could be dedicated to findings and recipes for setting up cloud environments for legacy applications within Azure.

+## AZ-900 Practice Q&A Notes

+_Blank for now._

+# Azure Cloud Migration Summit 2023

+On February 1st and 2nd 2023, I had the pleasure of attending the _Azure Cloud Migration Summit_ hosted by IBM and Microsoft.
+I got to hear from teams working with many interesting private and public clients.
+Here are some of the important things I learned from the conference.

+**(All client information has been censored and/or removed.)**

+IBM's _Azure Migration Factory_ process has seen great success in replatforming, moderninzing, and re-architecting client applications as they move from on-prem to Azure.

+[Sudhir Jain](https://www.linkedin.com/in/sudhir-jain-4325a236/) gave a good talk on _Industry 4.0 Solutions in Manufacturing with MAS_.
+Smart factories can eternally stream data from sensors via Azure IoT to an Azure data lake to then be analyzed by PowerBI.
+IBM Maximo Visual Inspection Edge can be deployed to identify parts within picking systems and errors.

+[Eric Stoltze](https://www.linkedin.com/in/ericstoltze/) of [Neudesic](https://www.neudesic.com/) gave an excellent summary of some specific client wins in the USA and abroad.

+[Carmen Summers](https://www.linkedin.com/in/carmen-summers-1833901/) gave a good talk on _Solution Plays_ to assist clients with their cloud migration journey.

+- Microsoft Azure sales is paid based on consumption.
+- Consumption may be lowered as customers optimize their applications for the cloud, but this is **good** because the client is saving money, and is likely to remain in the cloud.

 # Footnotes